WebinarGeek/xstate-tools/packages/machine-component/README.md

 npm install @webinar-geek/machine-component
 ```

+> [!IMPORTANT]
+> We are currently obtaining the @webinargeek scope on npm.
+Once it is approved, this package will be published under `@webinargeek/machine-component`

 ## Motivation

 When creating a react component which uses a state machine for conditional rendering based on it's states, you will have a series of if statements that for each state telling react what to render